mit-rss/wall_follower/README.md

 ![velodyne_battery](media/39604959195_914cb8f59f_k.jpg)

 If your battery is low, charge it with the 18V adapter.
-Do not charge your battery while it is plugged in to the TX2.
+Do not charge your battery while it is plugged in to the Jetson Orin .
 Please remember to charge your batteries when you are not working on the cars.

 The battery lasts a surprisingly long time; so as long as you keep the battery charged when you are not working, it can last the entire lab.
 Remember to unplug it before putting your robot away.